 When you first get a Leopard Gecko (Eublepharis macularius), knowing what to feed them can be challenging.
 Leopard Geckos need a carefully planned, varied diet of insects to keep them healthy.
 If you underfeed them, there is a risk that you could stunt their growth or cause them to suffer nutrient deficiencies.
 But, can you overfeed Leopard Geckos?

 It is possible to overfeed a Leopard Gecko, but less easy to do than with some other reptiles as they don’t tend to overeat so readily.
-Feeding a Leopard Gecko too much food, or too many calories, can cause health issues such as impaction, obesity, and hepatic lipidosis.
+Feeding a Leopard Gecko too much

 That’s the basic answer.
 But, how can you know if you have fed too much, or are causing your Leopard Gecko to put on excessive weight?
 What are the consequences of overfeeding your Leopard Gecko and how can you avoid them?

 Table of Contents

 Leopard Geckos Can Be Overfed And It Is Not Healthy